tzeikob/javascript-patterns/control-flow/sequential-iteration/README.md

 > The resolved value of each promise (task) will be the input value of the next promise (task).

-After we finish the iteration we only have to return the chainable promise back to the caller where we use another `then` to handle the completion value.
+After we finish the iteration we only have to return the last in chain promise back to the caller where we use another `then` to handle the completion value.
 As you have noticed the error handling is now easier to implement just by using the `catch` method on the returned promise, any error thrown within the chain of promises will be caught here.
-So using promises we can skip boilerplate parts and get cleaner and less verbose code which is easier to maintain.
+So using promises we can skip boilerplate code and get cleaner and less verbose syntax which is easier to maintain.

 ## Considerations ##